GrammaTech/ddisasm/doc/AuxData.md

 This is achieved as follows:
   - Ddisasm renames the defined symbol `stdout` to `stdout_copy`
   - The symbolic expressions still point to this renamed symbol.
-  - Ddisasm adds a symbol forwarding entry `stdout_copy` -> `stdout`, which forwards the renamed symbol to an undefined copy of the symbol with the original name.
+  - Ddisasm adds a symbol forwarding entry `stdout_copy` -> `stdout`, which forwards the renamed symbol to an copy of the symbol with the original name but that points to a ProxyBlock.

  The symbol forwarding entry is used by gtirb-pprinter to generate the following assembly code:
  ```